 2. Drop Through – for the beginner

-Being a beginner, if you face problem in maintaining a balance or speeding up, with drop-through deck you can now enjoy a flawless ride with higher stability.
+Being a beginner, if you face problems in maintaining a balance or speeding up, with a drop-through deck you can now enjoy a flawless ride with higher stability.
 As they are designed lower to the ground, riders find them more stable and do not fear to attempt speedy rides.
 The plus point is that drop-through longboards can also be used as top-mount decks with a little practice.
 When it comes to choosing the best deck for beginners to attempt downhill, drop-through is the only perfect option!

 3. Top Mount – for intermediate

 Unlike drop-through decks, top-mount decks have tricks directly attached to the bottom of the longboard.
 This feature provides better grip to the riders allowing them to bend and turn pretty easily.
 Tuning of top-mount decks is necessary to experience stability at high speed.
 For downhill style, top-mount decks enable better performance allowing riders to slow down while sliding through the tight corners.
 However, great skills are required to explore the potentials of a top-mount deck and if you’re a passionate plus experienced rider, this deck style is ideal for you!

 For downhill style, decks with lengths ranging from 37” to 43” are perfectly fine.
 Shorter than this length will lead to high speed stability issues whereas longer decks will make it difficult for riders to attempt downhill drills.
 For beginners, longer decks are recommended, ranging from 40” to 41”, until they learn to maintain balance during high speeds.
 Width for a downhill deck is not as significant as length because it varies according to the length ranges.
 Commonly, width ranging from 9” to 10.5” is fine for downhill.
 If you’re wearing bigger shoes, a wider deck would do great and if smaller, go with something thinner one.